-It took quite a while to amass all of these components, but in fall 2013, K5LBJ began
+It took quite a while to amass all of these components, but in fall 2013, K5LBJ began assembly.
+This would kick off a year of learning and exploration.

 The students and mentors of K5LBJ, the LASA High School Amateur Radio Club in Austin, Texas, stand among the antennas on the roof of their school.
 The club, which celebrated its 10th anniversary in 2014, installed the satellite tracking/communication station shown in the background.
 These Juniors and Seniors are led by their instructor, Ronny Risinger, KC5EES (right), and mentor, Joe Fisher, K5EJL (left).
 [Ronny Risinger, KC5EES, photo]